-A felony for third offense DUI charges in Florida carries a maximum penalty of up to five years in Florida State Prison.
+A third DUI offense in Florida carries a maximum penalty of up to five years in Florida State Prison.
 If the third offense did not occur within 10 years of a prior offense, it is treated as a first-degree misdemeanor and handled in the county courts with the maximum penalty of up to one year in the county jail.
-A third DUI offense, whether it is a misdemeanor or felony, is going to be treated differently than a first or a second offense.
+A third drunk driving offense, whether it is a misdemeanor or felony, is going to be treated differently than a first or a second offense.

 If you are facing charges for driving under the influence in Florida, an experienced DUI lawyer can help you create your defense.
 A Ft Lauderdale third offense DUI lawyer will have knowledge of local laws that may be vital to the future of your case.